danielcbit/apcctrl/doc/manual/manual.rst

     dependent but usually /var/run.
 --with-log-dir=path  This option allows you
     to specify where apcupsd will create the EVENTS and STATUS log files.
-The default is /etc/apcupsd.
-This option simply sets the default of the appropriate path in the apcupsd.conf file, which can be changed at any later time.
+The default is /etc/apcctrl.
+This option simply sets the default of the appropriate path in the apcctrl.conf file, which can be changed at any later time.
 --with-lock-dir=path  This option allows
     you to specify where apcupsd will create the serial port lock file.
     The default is system-dependent but usually /var/lock.
-This option simply sets the appropriate path in the apcupsd.conf file, which can be changed at any later time.
+This option simply sets the appropriate path in the apcctrl.conf file, which can be changed at any later time.
 --with-pwrfail-dir=path  This option
     allows you to specify where apcupsd will create the powerfail file